 The Ardennes is a beautiful place with cosy towns, lovely hills and nice forests.
 Except for the locals.
 Calvaire, like most horror films, taps into our collective fear of the unknown.
 The unknown here is embodied by the people you think you know quite well (your neighbours for example), until they show their true nature.
 The specific atmosphere and the local feel make of the Ardennes a wonderfully scary place.

-I saw this movie at around 2am during the film marathon Day for Night, organized by Cinea at KASKcinema, and it felt like the only fitting time to watch it.
-Toute Une Nuit narrates several stories all happening during the same night.
-Here are some of my favourites scenes: two people with no destination, dancing in a deserted bar; a couple coming back home after a night out who impulsively decides to go on holiday instead of going to bed; and a man smoking a cigarette in bed whilst he waves from the window, saying goodbye to his lover (a soldier).
+I saw this movie at around 2h in themorning, during the film marathon Day for Night, organised by Cinea at KASKcinema, and it felt like the only fitting time to watch it.
+Toute une nuit narrates several stories all happening during the same night.
+Here are some of my favourites scenes: two people with no destination, dancing in a deserted bar; a couple coming back home after a night out who impulsively decides to go on holiday instead of going to bed; and a man smoking a cigarette in bed whilst he waves from the window, saying goodbye to his fighting lover.

 I’m not normally a fan of slow cinema, but that was before I saw Delphine Seyrig peeling potatoes for 10 minutes.
 An intriguing portrait of an obsessive-compulsive film, using tight frames to show a woman in a tight frame, until something surprises her.

-Altiplano – Peter Brosens, Jessica Hope Woodworth – 2009
+Altiplano – Peter Brosen & Jessica Hope Woodworth (2009)

 I must say I don’t remember much from this film, but I do remember I was the only person in the cinema during the screening, which leads to a heightened sense of appropriation: “I saw it alone, it’s my movie”.
 I was impressed with the large scale of this film, both in setting and in themes.
 What can an image mean, be it a photograph, a statue or a movie?

 22 Mei – Koen Mortier (2010)